gromacs/gromacs/docs/install-guide/index.rst

 compiler also manages the standard library library via compiler flags, these will be honored.
 For configuration of other compilers, read on.

-On Linux, both the Intel and clang compiler use the libstdc++ which comes with gcc as the default C++ library.
+On Linux, the clang compilers use the libstdc++ which comes with gcc as the default C++ library.
 For |Gromacs|, we require the compiler to support libstc++ version 7.1 or higher.
 To select a particular libstdc++ library, provide the path to g++ with ``-DGMX_GPLUSPLUS_PATH=/path/to/g++``.

-On Windows with the Intel compiler, the MSVC standard library is used, and at least MSVC 2017 15.7 is required.
-Load the environment variables with vcvarsall.bat.

 To build with clang and llvm's libcxx standard library, use ``-DCMAKE_CXX_FLAGS=-stdlib=libc++``.

-If you are running on Mac OS X, the best option is the Intel compiler.
-Both clang and gcc will work, but they produce lower performance and each have some shortcomings. clang 3.8 now offers support for OpenMP, and so may provide decent performance.
+If you are running on Mac OS X, the best option is gcc.
+The Apple clang compiler provided by MacPorts will work, but does not support OpenMP, so will probably not provide best performance.

 For all non-x86 platforms, your best option is typically to use gcc or the vendor's default or recommended compiler, and check for